Increase Your Endurance with these Endurance Tips !

-Endurance exercises are activities that increase your heart rate.
-Do these for a minimum of 10 minutes at a time every day – 30 minutes 5 days a week is recommended.
-You can also add these as your warm-up and cool-down before and after your strength training routine.
+Our Endurance Tips: Endurance exercises are activities that increase your heart rate.
+Do endurance exercises for a minimum of 10 minutes at a time every day – 30 minutes at day, 5 days a week is recommended.
+You can also add endurance exercises as your warm-up and cool-down before and after your strength training routine.

 Jump Rope, Walking, Jogging, Swimming, Raking, Sweeping, Dancing, Playing Tennis, Gardening, Shopping, Playing any Sport.
 Most of these can change from Beginner, Intermediate or Advanced by increasing the intensity from Light to Moderate to Vigorous.

 - Modify As You Progress